CrewChat

 The pause was a product decision, not a delay

-Stopping CrewChat to focus on the hiring tool gave us the clarity we couldn't get by iterating in place.
+Stopping CrewChat gave us clarity we couldn't get by iterating in place.
 When we came back, we understood the retention problem differently — as a communication problem, not a directory problem.
-Sometimes the most important design work is the work you stop doing long enough to think about.

 Cutting from MVP was the right call — every time

 Call sheets and on-site status indicators were both designed and both cut.
-The live product validated every cut.
-Users told us through behavior exactly what to build next and in what order.
-Shipping incomplete isn't failure.
-It's a listening strategy.
+The live product validated every cut — shipping incomplete is a listening strategy.

 Offline-first should have been a launch requirement